anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 audit the transaction without it.

-The CMS structure MAY also contain revocation objects for any intermediate certificate authorities (CAs) between the Voucher issuer and the trust anchor known to the recipient.
+The CMS structure MAY also contain revocation objects for any intermediate Certification Authorities (CAs) between the Voucher issuer and the trust anchor known to the recipient.
 However, the use of CRLs and other validity mechanisms is discouraged, as the Pledge is unlikely to be able to perform